basilisp-lang/basilisp/docs/concepts.rst

 Basilisp includes some utility functions for creating exceptions and extracting information from caught exceptions.
 Typically, Basilisp programs create new exceptions using :lpy:fn:`ex-info` (which creates an instance of :py:class:`basilisp.lang.interfaces.IExceptionInfo`).

-Get the cause of an exception using :lpy:fn:`ex-cause` and the message with :lpy:fn:`ex-message`.
+Get the cause of any exception using :lpy:fn:`ex-cause` and the message with :lpy:fn:`ex-message`.
 For instances of ``IExceptionInfo``, get the data map using :lpy:fn:`ex-data`.

 .. seealso::